William Contreras Preview, Player Props: Brewers vs. Cubs

 William Contreras At The Plate

-- Among qualifying hitters, he ranks 13th in batting average, while his on-base percentage ranks 16th and he is 53rd in slugging.
+- Contreras has 154 hits to go with a slugging percentage of .459, both of which rank first among Milwaukee hitters this season.

-- Contreras is batting .421 during his last outings and is on a 15-game hitting streak.
+- Among the qualified batters in MLB play, he ranks 13th in batting average, 19th in on-base percentage, and 54th in slugging.

-- In 74.6% of his 138 games this season, Contreras has picked up at least one hit.
-He's also had 44 multi-hit games.
+- Contreras is batting .350 during his last games and is riding a 16-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.